Try this amazingly delicious and easy to make side dish for a Vinegar Based Coleslaw recipe at your next barbecue or backyard get together!

 Instructions

 - In a small bowl whisk together vinegar, mustard, honey, and olive oil and set aside.
-In a separate bowl mix together cabbages, carrots, green onions, and celery seed.
+In a separate bowl, mix together cabbages, carrots, green onions, and celery seeds.

-- Next, pour a small amount of the dressing on the cabbage mixture and mix until combined and until the desired amount of dressing is achieved.
+- Next, pour a small amount of the dressing onto the cabbage mixture and mix until combined and until the desired amount of dressing is achieved.

 - Season with salt and pepper, and chill before serving.